ethancychen-tw/ML4MSBA/README.md

 # Data_Science_Course_iLong

 Here's the course material for iLong, the top long-term care service web platform in Taiwan.
-The course members are from different position, including software engineer, PM, marketing and operation.
+The course students are from different position:  software engineer, PM, marketing and operation.

 # About the course
 The materials are mostly from the course "Data Mining"